MatthieuGirard/2015-team-onebeat/README.md

 how :

-when request(encapsulated JSON) is asked to the middle end , the middle end instantly provide Download data<T>: it's an instance of the downloaded data T requested. when isLoaded() become true the downloaded data of T can provide access to the information.
+Request(encapsulated JSON) can retrieve data from backend : Boolean/ User/ Rooms...
+The middle end instantly provide the data in pending mode (encapsulate).
+When isLoaded() become true the data can be build by the class decorating the data (DownloadData).

 # front end